han0007/my-portfolio/final_project_HanXue.md

 # User research

-a.
-Target audience: general public who are concerned about mental health problems, and would like to know how the policy makers are doing on this problem.
+* Target audience: general public who are concerned about mental health problems, and would like to know how the policy makers are doing on this problem.
-b.
-Study objects: several friends of mine.
+* Study objects: several friends of mine.
+I pick three of my friends, they all come from multi-cultural background and cares about mental health, they would help me make comparison between countries.
-c.
-Interview script:
+* Interview script:
  * Consent Form: Hi I am a student from CMU, I am working on a course project on mental health, and would like to hear your personal opinion on this topic.
 Do you mind abswering some questions for me?
 This interview is confidential and voluntary, I am not evaluating you in any way.
 You can stop it at any time you want.
 Do you consent to participate in this interview?
  * General:
   * Can you tell me your feeling about the word "mental health"?
 How do you interpret it?
   * Do you think bad mental state will cause severe consequences?
 What factors do you think will contribute to that?
  * Factors:
   * Do you think there would be a difference because of gender?
 What about age?
   * What is your reason for assuming that factor will contribute to suicide rate?
  * Policy:
   * How would you say your contry has been doing in this aspect?
   * Who do you think the government or policy makers should be trying harder for providing help on this?
   * Any other comments on this topic?
 Any questions for me?
-d. the findings from your interviews; and
-e. changes you implemented to your sketches, storyboards and wireframes to address the issues identified.

 # User research findings